arifiya96/AFC-POD-Dev-Challenge/README.md

 All the instructions for each particular task will be in the MD file in each of the task folders.
 Begin by forking this repo and making a copy on your local machine.

 Here is a guide to how long we realistically feel that each task should take.
-We understand that you have other commitments and things you need to get done.
+We understand that you have other commitments and things you need to get done. <br>
-Task 1 - 20 minutes.
+- Task 1 - 20 minutes.
 This may depend on how much experience you have with backend technology stacks and databases.
-Task 2 - 30 minutes.
+- Task 2 - 30 minutes.
 Some developers may take longer but this will depend on experience.
 You may take a while to do this because you are referring to the docs.
 Please do not worry about styling, a MVP submission will do.
-Task 3 - 15 minutes.
+- Task 3 - 15 minutes.
 If you have seen this problem before, this may not take long.

 Estimated timeframe: 1 hour 5 minutes.